Moduli space of connections on rational irregular curves: Compactified Moduli Space of connections of PV type

-\textbf{Connections on $A_0$.} We have a family of stable nodal curves with two irreducible components depending on the parameter $q$.
-We have hence to describe the limit connections on both irreducible components. \\ On the first component, relative to setting $t=0$, in green in Figure \ref{A0}, we can easily define the limit connection by directly computing
+\textbf{Connections on $A_0$.} We have a family of stable nodal curves with two smooth components depending on the parameter $q$.
+We have hence to describe the limit connections on both smooth components. \\ On the first component, relative to setting $t=0$, in green in Figure \ref{A0}, we can easily define the limit connection by directly computing

 After applying an elementary transformation based in $x=1$, the double pole disappears.
-Therefore $\lim_{t\to0}\nabla$ corresponds to an hypergeometric equation with polar divisor $[0]+[1]+[\infty]$. \\ We can study what happens on the other irreducible components, that is the one occurring when the Moebius transformation $f_{A_0}$ is applied.
+Therefore $\lim_{t\to0}\nabla$ corresponds to an hypergeometric equation with polar divisor $[0]+[1]+[\infty]$. \\ We can study what happens on the other smooth components, that is the one occurring when the Moebius transformation $f_{A_0}$ (\ref{fA0}) is applied.
 In order to do so, we consider the following limit:

-\begin{oss} We make some observation here, and we will not repeat them for the others computations that follow. \begin{itemize} \item The pole of order two in $X=0$ becomes simple after applying an elementary transformation in $X=0$:
+\begin{oss} We make some observation that we will not repeat for the others computations that follow. \begin{itemize} \item The pole of order two in $X=0$ becomes simple after applying an elementary transformation in $X=0$: \item The leading coefficient relative to the pole $X=1$ has now 1 as coefficient instead of $t$. \end{itemize}

-\item The leading coefficient relative to the pole $X=1$ has now 1 as coefficient instead of $t$. \end{itemize} \end{oss} Finally, we show that the residue around the nodal singularity agrees on both connections, as shown in \cite{strata}. \begin{prop} Both connections have the same residual spectral data in the node. \end{prop} \begin{proof} Computing residual spectral data as shown in the end of Section \ref{resspecd} we get for both connections:
+\end{oss} Finally, we show that the spectral residual datum at the nodal singularity agrees on both connections, as shown in \cite{strata}. \begin{prop} The two connections have the same residual spectral datum in the node, that is